michaelreinhard/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 )
 ```

-`require` is used in the same way unless you want to run the code that create the
+`require` is used in the same way unless you want to run the code that creates the
 module as soon as possible.
 Rule of thumb: use `define` unless you cannot.

-In **some** cases, you can though use a simple syntax:
+In **some** cases, you can, though, use a simple syntax:

 ```javascript
 define(function(){